 Here are just a few reasons why you should host a FLEX or YES student:

 - FLEX and YES students arrive eager to learn more about American values and ideals.

-- They are required to participate in activities that teach civic responsibility.
+- They are often top-of-their-class academically and will be required to participate in activities that teach civic responsibility.

 Fill our “Host Now” inquiry form to get started!

 The Future Leaders Exchange Program (FLEX) was established in 1992 shortly after the fall of the Soviet Union.
 The program provides an opportunity for students to gain leadership experience, learn about American society, and foster mutual understanding across cultures.